KontioJuho/matrinetR/README.md

 t2 %>%  layout(title = "Weighted degrees: Jensen-Shannon network")
 t3 %>%  layout(title = "Weighted degrees: Correlation network")
 ```
-By observing the high amount of variation, e.g.,  among LOX degrees across different groups, one
+By observing large differencies, e.g.,  among LOX degrees between BRCA-GTEx and other groups, one
-can analyse all of its interactions at once with the ggplot2 package based neighborhood_plot function as follows:
+could analyse all of its interactions at once in more detail with the ggplot2 package based neighborhood_plot function as follows:
 ```r
 #From continuous expression values
 p1 <- neighborhood_plot(matrigraphs_TCGA_GTEx, center_gene = "LOX", weights = "cor_C")